 CITYGovernance - Adjustments in the innovation ecosystem around regulatory framework conditions

-The aim of the R&D service is to gain insights on obstacles and barriers to the overarching governance for achieving the goal of "climate neutrality of Austrian cities", to structure them and to prepare them in a publishable study.
-The study should focus on the areas of energy, buildings and mobility and contain recommendations for action on the necessary framework conditions and need for change.
+The aim of the R&D service was to gain insights on obstacles and barriers to the overarching governance for achieving the goal of "climate neutrality of Austrian cities", to structure them and to prepare them in a publishable study.
+The study focuses on the areas of energy, buildings and mobility and contain recommendations for action on the necessary framework conditions and need for change.

 Short Description